-In this post, we’ll look at eight prerequisites that a B2B technology company must satisfy to consistently attract the right decision makers to its website.
+In this post, we’ll look at eight prerequisites that a B2B technology company must satisfy to attract the right decision-makers to its website consistently.

 Use the Right Words in Your Website Copywriting

-Instead, focus on building a blog with a large stockpile of remarkable, educational content that addresses problems and challenges faced by your ideal buyers.
+Instead, focus on building a blog with a large stockpile of remarkable, educational content that addresses problems and challenges your ideal buyers face.

 And blogging with the right on-page search engine optimization (SEO) best practices in mind is critical.
 First and foremost, optimize for the reader and the goals, challenges, frustrations, and behaviors that you’ve uncovered for each group of readers during your persona research.